stom66/grav-theme-t2b5/README.md

 ## Description

 The **T2B4** Theme is for [Grav CMS](http://github.com/getgrav/grav).
 It includes numerous customisation options, such as navbar styles and web-app settings, as well as comprehensive favicon support.
-It includes the following:
+It supports using the following:

 * Bootstrap 4.6.0
 * Bootswatch 4.5.2